Printer Friendly

 METHOD

-Garnish with lemon wedges and chopped parsley.
+Garnish with lemon wedges and optionally with the piquillo peppers.

 Ingredients